How To Pick The Right Sleeping Pad For You (For Backpacking)? Follow Our 7-Point Checklist

 Usually you don't have much room in your backpack so pack size is very important.
 A good size is about the size of a 16 to 20 Oz water bottle.

-Thickness is important, especially for side sleepers, to prevent you from touching the ground and feel every little leave or rock underneath.
+Thickness is important, especially for side sleepers, to prevent you from sinking to the ground and feeling every rock and twig against your hip bones.

-After all, what good is a sleeping pad if you wake up with all kinds of hip and back pain?
+What good is a sleeping pad if you wake up with hip and back pain?
+Comfort is subjective and every pad differs slightly.

 Side sleepers need more support than back sleepers.
-Side sleepers usually require a thicker sleeping pad (2 inch or above).
-But thicker sleeping pad doesn't always translate to more comfort.
-For example, BIG AGNES Q-CORE SLX is 4.25 thick - about 1.25 to 2 inch thicker than most pads.
-But most reviewers/users feel it's a bit lacking in stability.
+Side sleepers usually require a thicker sleeping pad (2 inch or above) to cradle their hips against the ground.
+Thicker may seem like it would be more comfortable, but that isn’t always the case.
+For example the Big Agnes Q-Core SLX is 4.25 thick - about 1.25 to 2 inch thicker than most pads.
+But most reviewers/users feel it is less comfortable due to less support and stability.

-Our recommendation is to get a pad that's between 2 to 3 inch thick.
+Our recommendation is to get a pad that's between 2 to 3 inches thick.
 This range provides a good balance between cushion, support, and stability.

 Comfort is where our patent-pending OutdoorsmanLab ultralight sleeping pad stands out.

 We use inter-connected, self-adjusting air cells that conform to your body to provide optimal support.
 All of the air cells are interconnected so they work together to distribute your weight evenly throughout the pad.
-These air cells have gentle curvatures so you can lay on it comfortably.
+These air cells have gentle curvatures so you can lay on it comfortably, in any position.

 Tens of thousands of users have used our pad with overwhelmingly positive feedback.
-Some say it's the most comfortable sleeping pad they ever own.
+Some say it's the most comfortable sleeping pad they have ever owned.
 And we are very proud of it!

 See what Amy from Armed Rogue say about our pad

-An inflatable sleeping pad is useless if you can't inflate it.
+An inflatable sleeping pad is useless if inflating it takes your breath away.

-Look for pads with large air valve with air locks that can easily inflate and deflate.
-We recommend looking for pads that you can inflate in 10 to 15 breaths.
+Look for pads with a large air valve with air locks that can easily inflate and deflate.
+We recommend looking for pads that you can inflate in 10 to 15 breaths easy breaths.

 The bottom fabric and the laminated layer inside are very important for durability.

-The high-end pads usually use Ripstop 20D or 40D nylon that is ultralight but yet very strong and durable.
-Cheaper pads usually use 75D polyester, which is thicker and heavier.
+High-end pads use a Ripstop 20D or 40D nylon that is ultra light but very strong and durable.
+Cheaper pads usually use 75D polyester, which is thicker, heavier, but cheaper.

-The coating material on the inside of the pad is another important factor to both weight and durability.
+The coating material on the inside of the pad is another important factor to both weight and durability as this ensures that the pad remains inflated all night.

-TPU and PVC are two commonly used materials.
+TPU and PVC are two commonly used materials, with laminated TPU being most often reserved for high-end pads.

 TPU is much stronger, durable, and lighter compared to PVC.
 TPU also doesn't degrade over time or under harsh (i.e. cold) weather conditions.